eHealthAfrica/aether/gather2-couchdb-sync/README.md

-Gather2 CouchDB Sync
+Aether CouchDB Sync
 ==========

 Let's mobile clients sync to CouchDB.
-This server posts from CouchDB to Gather 2.
+This server posts from CouchDB to Aether.

 Setup
 ----

 - You'll need the `GOOGLE_CLIENT_ID` from lastpass.
 The client secret is not needed.
-- You need to generate a `GATHER_CORE_TOKEN` in your Gather Core admin interface.
+- You need to generate a `AETHER_CORE_TOKEN` in your Aether Core admin interface.
-- To run with HAT-Microsensus you need to make sure the 'village' and 'building' surveys have been created in your Gather Core instance (the 'name' should be exactly like the document prefixes from the HAT-Microcensus mobile app).
+- To run with HAT-Microsensus you need to make sure the 'village' and 'building' surveys have been created in your Aether Core instance (the 'name' should be exactly like the document prefixes from the HAT-Microcensus mobile app).

 Components
 ----